cerenaltin/Google-Cloud-ISDSA-Bootcamp-Projects/Data Preparation Project: E-commerce Dataset Analysis/lab2.md

  <img src="lab2.JPG" alt="datapreparation" >

 By implementing these transformations, the project ensures that the e-commerce dataset is well-prepared and cleaned, setting the stage for in-depth analysis and modeling tasks.
-This enhanced dataset facilitates more accurate and meaningful insights into customer behavior, sales performance, and other critical aspects of the e-commerce domain."
+This enhanced dataset facilitates more accurate and meaningful insights into customer behavior, sales performance, and other critical aspects of the e-commerce domain.